-Aggressive marketers and scammers have their targets set on the Employee Retention Credit (ERC).
+Aggressive marketers and scammers have their targets set on the ERC.
 You may have seen television commercials or received emails promising employers payouts of this pandemic-related refundable tax credit.
 Remember, with schemes like this, employers should be cautious of advertisements and direct solicitations promising tax savings that sound too good to be true.

 These schemes often come from third-party advisers who urge employers to claim the ERC based on inaccurate information related to eligibility for and computation of the credit.
 The IRS is stepping up enforcement action involving these ERC claims, and people considering filing for these claims should be aware they are ultimately responsible for the accuracy of the information on their tax return.